Love & Life (Eric Benét album)

 Love & Life is the fourth studio album by American R&B singer Eric Benét.
-It was released on September 9, 2008 on Friday and Reprise Records.
+It was released on September 9, 2008, on Friday and Reprise Records.
 The album debuted at number 11 on the US Billboard 200 and number two on Top R&B/Hip-Hop Albums chart with first-week sales of 40,000 copies, making it his highest-charting album since A Day in the Life in 1999.
 Love & Life also received two 2009 Grammy Award nominations, for Best R&B Album and for Best Male R&B Vocal Performance for "You're the Only One".

 Critical reception

-AllMusic editor Stephen Thomas Erlewine rated the album three and a half stars out of five and wrote: "Benét returns to what he does best on Love & Life: making music for love-making.
+AllMusic editor Stephen Thomas Erlewine wrote: "Benét returns to what he does best on Love & Life: making music for love-making.
 Slow and sultry and steeped in Stevie, Marvin, Luther, and especially Quincy Jones-produced Michael Jackson and Prince's forays into quiet storm, Love & Life is a consolidation of Benét's strengths as a seduction artist.
 Arriving after the turgid turmoil of Hurricane, this is frankly a relief, as Benét demonstrates a lighter touch throughout Love & Life, shedding any suggestion of personal revelation in favor of courting clichés without blushing."